ykamo001/GitMap/README.md

 The script will run on the current directory.

 #Error Messages
 * If PathToYourGitRepo is not passed in when running the script,
+`Path was not specified.
+Script will execute in current directory`
 * If `PathToGitMap/GitMap.sh PathToYourGitRepo` is passed in, the screen will output
-`bash: PathToGitMap/GitMap.sh: /bin/bash: bad interpreter: Not a directory` `Path was not specified.
-Script will execute in current directory` will be printed to the screen.
+`bash: PathToGitMap/GitMap.sh: /bin/bash: bad interpreter: Not a directory`
 * When run on a directory that is not a git repository, the screen will output
 ```